 Baptist Healthy Communities - Community Programs

-Through Baptist Healthy Communities, we partner with community and faith organizations to create, sustain and provide programs and systems for meaningful access to health care.
+Baptist Healthy Communities, works with community and faith organizations to create, sustain and provide programs and systems for meaningful access to health care.
 These programs touch all areas of Baptist's geographical footprint and include long-term and temporary programs, depending on the need.
 Recent programs are featured below.

 Baptist Healthy Communities ― Faith-based Program